prsn/react-native-toggle-switch/README.md

 # Motivation
 Toggle switches are quite common in almost every application.
 There are many switch components available out there and each one has it own desing.
-We were looking for a switch component that has label and switch behaviour.
+We were looking for a switch component that has label and slide behaviour.
 We did found a library that offer this behaviour, we were happy.
 But we also needed swip behaviour to toggle the state.
 We did find a llibrary that offer swip behaviour but it does not offer switch label.
 So we had to desing a new component to do the job.

 # Working demo